Ridwanayinde/Data-Driven-Last-Mile-Logistics-Optimization-for-Small-Businesses-in-Emerging-Markets/README.md

 This project is developed as part of the MIT Emerging Talent Program, Milestone 1–5.

+## 🎯 Project Scope

+While the broader project explores improving last-mile delivery performance through predictive analytics, intelligent dispatching, and data-driven logistics for small businesses in emerging markets, this version focuses specifically on route optimization using geospatial data and algorithmic delivery planning.

+Key objectives in this scoped version:

+- Prepare and clean geospatial data, including service area boundaries, road networks, and delivery points.

+- Build a routable road network graph from OpenStreetMap data for Lagos.

+- Cluster delivery points using data-science methods to assign routes efficiently.

+- Generate and evaluate optimized delivery routes, comparing them to baseline (naive) routing.

+- Visualize routes and summary metrics to demonstrate improvements in distance, stops, and potential delivery efficiency.

+This focused implementation provides a reproducible, data-driven workflow that demonstrates measurable improvements in last-mile delivery routing and serves as a foundation for potential future extensions, including demand forecasting, inventory planning, and broader logistics optimization.

 ## 🧩 Motivation

 During my undergraduate years, I founded Tomori Foods, a small food business serving customers in